 When I first tried StreamFab Amazon Downloader, what stood out to me was how seamless the process felt.
 Unlike recording tools that make you sit through an entire two-hour movie in real time, StreamFab directly downloads the video file from Amazon’s servers.
 That means no waiting around and no guessing if the quality will hold up.

-This video ripper lets you save Amazon titles as MP4 or MKV files in full HD with EAC3 5.1 audio, and you can choose the video codec, audio tracks, and subtitles that fit your setup best.
-It also adds some quality-of-life features that make bulk ripping much easier.
-If you want to download rented movies on Amazon, this ripper will handle those during the valid rental period as well.
+This tool helps you keep Prime Video titles as MP4 or MKV files in full HD with EAC3 5.1 audio, and you can pick the codec, audio tracks, and subtitles that match your setup.
+It also includes a few quality-of-life features that make managing a larger offline library much less painful.
+If you’re looking into download rented movies on Amazon, keep in mind rentals have stricter licensing—availability and what’s allowed can vary by region, so it’s worth double-checking the rules where you live.

 Equipped with a pile of convenient features, ripping Amazon Prime Video in good audiovisual quality for infinite, limitless playbacks.